Fine-Tuning Robot Policies While Maintaining User Privacy: Experimental Validation

 \subsection{Reinforcement Learning}

 In the second simulated environment we conducted reinforcement learning simulations in the \texttt{PandaGym} environment \cite{gallouedec2021pandagym} using a PPO-style Actor-Critic architecture and loss function \cite{schulman2017proximal} with joint-space control.
-To improve convergence of all methods, we modified the reward function for the \textit{Reach} environment as follows:
+To improve convergence of all methods, {we changed} the reward function for the \textit{Reach} environment {to a dense variant}:

 We have found that if the reward function is not normalized, PPO-style critic algorithms fail to converge over receding horizons regardless of architecture.
 Similar to the \textit{Imitation Learning} environment, we modify the location of $g$ according to an arbitrary but fixed affine transformation that is constant for a particular experiment.
 We normalize the network architecture to have approximately $100$k weights for each method and use a key size of $128$.